ADGEfficiency/dsr-rl/PITCHME.md

 ### Recap

 How does reinforcement learning break iid?
-- we don't sample experience indepdently - sampling biased by the agent & environmentt
+- we don't sample experience independently - sampling biased by the agent & environment
 - our experience is not independent - based on trajectory in the MDP

 What is the credit assignment problem?
 - working out which action gave us which rewards

 An MDP is composed of two objects & three signals - what are they?
-- agent & environmentt
+- agent & environment
 - state, action, reward

 What is off-policy learning?